isabella232/mobile-services.pt-BR/help/unity/methods.md

 * **VisitorSyncIdentifiers**

    Com a ID do Experience Cloud, é possível definir outras IDs do cliente para associar a cada visitante.
-A API de visitante aceita várias IDs do cliente para o mesmo visitante, juntamente com um identificador de tipo de cliente para separar o escopo de diferentes IDs do cliente.
+The Visitor API accepts multiple Customer IDs for the same visitor, along with a customer type identifier to separate the scope of the different customer IDs.
 Este método corresponde a setCustomerIDs na biblioteca do JavaScript.

    * Esta é a sintaxe para este método: